BakarinaKebe/comp2850-hci-starter/wk06/research/consent-protocol.md

 - [ ] Do you consent to participate?

 **Verbal consent is sufficient** for this low-risk activity.
 If you say "yes", I'll note:
-- Date/time: [YYYY-MM-DD HH:MM]
+- Date/time: 2025-12-02 HH:MM
-- Pseudonym assigned: [e.g., "Participant A"]
+- Pseudonym assigned: "Participant A"
-- Consent confirmed: [Initials]
+- Consent confirmed: PA

 ---

 ## Opt-Out Process

 If you change your mind after the interview:
-1. Email me at [your-university-email]
+1. Email me at pssm9913@leeds.ac.uk
 2. Include: interview date and pseudonym (if you remember it)
 3. I will delete all notes related to your session within 48 hours
 4. I will confirm deletion via email